First draft prepared in June 2025.

 ... that there is a great chasm of vast depth, the bottom of which is filled with fire, and too wide to jump.
 Let us also imagine that the only way across the chasm is to sit in the barrow, and be pushed from one side to the other by the man who stands upon the rope.
 Like many analogies, this one is very imperfect but it will, I hope, suffice.

 One side of the chasm represents our present society, in which sin exerts great influence, and the other side of the chasm represents a place in which sin has no power and in which everything is untainted by sin.
-Commonly this place is referred to as "heaven" or "paradise".
+Commonly this place is referred to as ‘paradise’.

-The man on the rope and pushing the barrow, represents Jesus, the so-called "Son of God".
+The man on the rope and pushing the barrow, represents Jesus, the “saviour”.

-How can those of us living in sin, cross the chasm and live in paradise?
+How can those of us living in sin, cross the chasm escape the coming destruction and live in paradise?

 In the land of sin there are many people, living many different kinds of lives: Healthy and sick, young and old, clever and stupid, wealthy and impoverished, industrious and lazy, usually honest and usually deceitful, educated and ignorant, powerful and weak.
 And all of the inbetweens and permutations.
 Which of these people will cross from sin to paradise?
 Let us wander around the land of sin, and meet some of them.